Fast Computation of Sep$_\lambda$ via Interpolation-based Globality Certificates: Numerical experiments

 \section{Numerical experiments}

-All experiments were done in \matlab\ R2017b on a computer with two Intel Xeon Gold 6130 processors (16 cores each, 32 total) and 192GB of RAM running CentOS Linux 7.
-We forgo any parallel processing experiments here, as we have done such experiments in \cite[Section~5.2]{Mit19a} (in the context of computing Kreiss constants and the distance to uncontrollability using interpolation-based globality certificates).
-We used a recent build of Chebfun (commit \texttt{51b3f94}) with \texttt{splitting} enabled and \texttt{novectorcheck} and used v1.6.3 of GRANSO with a tight optimality tolerance (\texttt{opt\_tol=1e-14}).
-For simplicity, we evaluated $d_\eps(\theta)$ by computing the eigenvalues of $D_\theta^{-1}C$ and $T_\theta^{-1}S$ using \texttt{eig} in \matlab; to account for rounding errors with this approach, the real part of any computed eigenvalue $\lambda$ was set to zero if $| \Re \lambda | \leq 10^{-8}$.
-For all experiments, we used the version of $d_\eps(\theta)$ using lines as opposed to rays, as we observed that this was often a bit faster.
-The codes used to generate the results in this paper are included in the supplementary materials, and we plan to add robust implementations to ROSTAPACK \cite{rostapack}.
+All experiments were done in \matlab\ R2021a on a computer with two Intel Xeon Gold 6130 processors (16 cores each, 32 total) and 192GB of RAM running CentOS Linux~7.
+We implemented our new methods using a recent build of Chebfun (commit \texttt{119f9ad}) with \texttt{splitting} enabled and \texttt{novectorcheck}, and for simplicity, computed eigenvalues of $C_\theta$ and $S_\theta$ using \texttt{eig} in \matlab; to account for rounding errors, the real part of any computed eigenvalue $\lambda$ was set to zero if~\mbox{$| \Re \lambda | \leq 10^{-8}$}.
+For~\cref{alg:seplamd}, we used v1.6.4 of GRANSO with \texttt{opt\_tol=1e-14} to find local minimizers and used lines instead of rays for our globality certificates, as we observed that this was usually a bit faster.
+We forgo including any parallel processing experiments here, as we have previously validated the large benefits of using parallelism with our interpolation-based globality certificate approach in~\cite[Section~5.2]{Mit21}.
+The codes used to generate the results in this paper are included in the supplementary materials, and we plan to add robust implementations to ROSTAPACK: RObust STAbility PACKage \cite{rostapack}.